JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->addUsage Description**

     Add a command usage example, it'll be prefixed with the command name.

+---

 !!! signature "public Command->getUsages()"
     **return**